agera-sdk/previous-version-2/README.md

   - Nodes don't describe just graphics.
 They also emit events, such as `on_enter_frame` and `on_click` events.
     - Somes nodes may not have a certain event, which is a rare case, panicking when retrieving it.
 In that case, for an event that is not supported by all node kinds, the documentation can list the only supported node kinds.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
-They are similiar to CSS, but faster.
+Skins describe styles, style transitions and some behaviors.
 - Reactive Components
   - Similiar to either Angular or React.
 They can make use of graphical nodes, similiar as to how components from reactive web frameworks use DOM elements.